Buckeye Fresh!

 Buckeye members get free produce at the market

 Buckeye members attending the market on Buckeye Fresh!
 Days get a $10 voucher to purchase fresh fruits and vegetables, and children of members will receive a free $1 Buckeye Buck to purchase a healthy snack, too.
-Stop by the Buckeye tent and show your Buckeye membership card or I.D. to get $10 in vouchers to purchase fruits and vegetables from vendors at the farmers’ market.
+Stop by the Buckeye tent and show your Buckeye membership card or I.D. to get your vouchers and other resources.

 ---|---|---|